-If you’re planning to fly with a baby using an airplane bassinet, start here!
+If you’re planning to use an airplane bassinet when flying with your baby, start here!
 Understanding a few key points about airline bassinets (or skycots) in advance could make a big difference in your choice of airlines, when you decide to undertake an international flight with your child, and whether or not you ultimately want to–or get to–use an airplane bassinet.

 1.They’re in it for the long-haul.

 For most airlines, airplane bassinets (AKA skycots) are only available for long-haul and overseas flights (you may find some exceptions on shorter flights with Asian carriers).
 Regrettably, you should not expect one on a cross-country flight with a U.S. carrier (nor much of anything else these days!).

 Different airlines have different height, weight, and maximum age limitations for using their airplane bassinets or skycots.
 This is often the case because the airplane bassinet itself will be a different size and may even have different features.
 For more on these considerations, see my post “Flying overseas with a baby?
 Watch out for height, age, and weight restrictions for airplane bassinets” and also “One very good reason to fly British Airways with your baby (or lap-held toddler.”